subhash505/LeetCode_Daily/README.md

 The number of elements initialized in nums1 and nums2 are m and n respectively.
 You may assume that nums1 has a size equal to m + n such that it has enough space to hold additional elements from nums2.

+#Problem 99
+Recover Binary Search Tree
+You are given the root of a binary search tree (BST), where exactly two nodes of the tree were swapped by mistake.
+Recover the tree without changing its structure.

+Follow up: A solution using O(n) space is pretty straight forward.
+Could you devise a constant space solution?

 #Problem 100